TheawesomeQ/QBaubles/README.md

 --------------------
 Extract the folder.
 Follow the readme.txt for setting up Gradle.
 Use a Java 8 runtime environment.
 Include Baubles mod in your jar dependencies, tested to work with version 1.5.2.
+Add Baubles-1.12-1.5.2-api.jar and Baubles-1.12-1.5.2-deobf.jar to a new "libs" folder in the project root.
+Run "gradlew build".
+This will output a mod jar to build/libs/